tshauck/brrrr/README.md

 ## brrrr

-The CLI exposes many of the related `brrrr` functionality through a command line interface. `brrrr-lib` is intended for use in other modules.
+The command-line tool exposes many of the related `brrrr`  through a command line interface. `brrrr-lib` is intended for use in other modules.

-For the CLI help screen.
+For the command-line tool help screen.

     brrrr --help